Tubbz-alt/Chug/README.md

 ### Compiling
 ```
-1. Open "src/ChugCipher.sln" with the Visual Studio IDE
+1. Open "Chug.sln" with the Visual Studio IDE
-2. Navigate to the "ChugCipher" project in the solution explorer
+2. Navigate to the "Chug" project in the solution explorer
-3. Build (Menu Bar: Build > Build ChugCipher)
+3. Build (Menu Bar: Build > Build Chug)
 ```

 ## Authors